red/docs/reactivity.md

 **Description**

-Output a list of registered reactions for debugging purposes.
+Output a list of registered reactions for debugging purpose.

 # Reactive Objects

-Ordinary objects in Red do not exhibits reactive behaviors.
+Ordinary objects in Red do not exhibit reactive behaviors.
 In order for an object to be a reactive source, it needs to be constructed from one of the following reactor prototypes.

 ## reactor!